Departments and Programs in the Health Sciences and Environmental Studies Division

 Did You Know…?

 California community colleges educate 70% of our state's nurses.
-Source: California Community Colleges Chancellor's Office.
+Source: Community College League of California.

 Ohlone's Registered Nursing Program, accredited by the Accreditation Commission for Education in Nursing (formally National League for Nursing Accrediting Commission) and the California Board of Registered Nursing, emphasizes care of individuals with a variety of health care needs across the life span.
 Graduates are prepared to promote client wellness and assist clients adapting to the stress of illness.
 The curriculum is scientific based and focuses on the spectrum of health from acute to chronic in hospitals, clinics, and community settings.
 Ohlone's faculty are experts and leaders in the development of clinical preceptorships and geriatric care.
 More about the Registered Nursing Program.